A Virtual Interdisciplinary Conference

 11.00am The compression of morbidity and biogerontology: how the yearning for Utopia became medicalised (14:55 min)

-SEAMUS O'MAHONY, MD, is a gastroenterologist and general physician (retired, Cork University Hospital), and was clinical professor at University College Cork Medical School, where he taught the medical humanities, ethics, and professionalism.
+SEAMUS O'MAHONY, MD, is visiting professor at the Centre for the Humanities and Health at King’s College London.
+He is a gastroenterologist and general physician (retired, Cork University Hospital), and was clinical professor at University College Cork Medical School, where he taught the medical humanities, ethics, and professionalism.
 He worked for many years in the NHS, and since 2001 has been based in his home city.
 He has been a critic of his own profession, and his books include The Way We Die Now, which won the BMA Chairman’s Choice award in 2017, and Can Medicine Be Cured? which was published in 2019.
 He is a regular contributor to the Dublin Review of Books and the Medical Independent; he has written also for the Observer, the Daily Mail, the Irish Times, the Irish Examiner and the Saturday Evening Post.
 He is a member of the Lancet Commission on “The Value of Death”.

 11.30am Bearing the burdens we bare: an indictment of a modern anthropology that burdens ageing persons (37:33 min)